michael2012z/BitBible/markdown/KJV/files/Ps.md

 2. The Lord shall send the rod of thy strength out of Zion: rule thou in the midst of thine enemies.

-3. Thy people shall be willing in the day of thy power, in the beauties of holiness from the womb of the morning: thou hast the dew of thy youth.from…: or, more than the womb of the morning: thou shalt have, etc
+3. Thy people shall be willing in the day of thy power, in the beauties of holiness from the womb of the morning: thou hast the dew of thy youth.

 4. The Lord hath sworn, and will not repent, Thou art a priest for ever after the order of Melchizedek.

 5. The Lord at thy right hand shall strike through kings in the day of his wrath.

-6. He shall judge among the heathen, he shall fill the places with the dead bodies; he shall wound the heads over many countries.many: or, great
+6. He shall judge among the heathen, he shall fill the places with the dead bodies; he shall wound the heads over many countries.

 7. He shall drink of the brook in the way: therefore shall he lift up the head.

 ## Psalms 111

 1. Praise ye the Lord.
-I will praise the Lord with my whole heart, in the assembly of the upright, and in the congregation.Praise ye…: Heb.
-Hallelujah
+I will praise the Lord with my whole heart, in the assembly of the upright, and in the congregation.

 2. The works of the Lord are great, sought out of all them that have pleasure therein.